Two people walking on a boardwalk in the forest.

 Focuses on skills and strategies for urban and regional planning in the context of a rapidly-changing climate, including appropriate use of downscaled climate models to guide adaptation planning.

-TCA 420: Water Futures: Drought, Fire, Floods, and Collaborative Governance
+TCA 420: Water Futures: Collaborative Responses to Climate Impacts

 Explores how governance is evolving to address the impacts of climate change on freshwater regimes, including cycles of drought, fire, and floods, with a particular emphasis on collaborative governance.